-Separation Anxiety is a condition that causes dogs to freak out when they think their owner has left them alone.
+Separation Anxiety is a condition that causes dogs to literally freak out when their owner leaves them alone.

 Barking and Whining